Ashland oil spill: Cause

 Ashland Oil Company Inc. (currently known as Ashland Inc.) owned a facility near the Monongahela River in Jefferson, PA (now Jefferson Hills).
 On January 2, 1988, a four-million gallon tank was used for the first time after being dismantled (from an Ohio location) and rebuilt in Pennsylvania.
 It was this tank, holding approximately 3.5 million gallons of diesel oil, that failed and collapsed, dumping nearly 1 million gallons of the oil into a storm sewer that led to the Monongahela River.
 At 4:58pm, a worker checked the tank levels and verified the tank was almost full.
 At 5:02, when the worker was walking away from the tank, he heard a loud boom and turned to find the roof of the tank collapsed.
 Ashland Co. later took full responsibility for the incident, accepting that they did violate industry standards when reconstructing the tank.

 A team of researchers ultimately discovered that a dime-sized flaw on the 45-year-old tank contributed to the rupture.
 The flaw, which consisted of a small, rusting cavity about 0.125 in. deep was caused by a torch and was in the steel before reassembly.
-A combinations of factors aggravated the flaw and cause the tank to split.
+A combination of factors aggravated the flaw and caused the tank to split.
 The tank was assembled in Cleveland in 1940 and rebuilt in 1985.
 The original welds and those used during the reassembly made the tank’s steel walls more brittle.
 Other contributing factors were the relative weakness of the World War II steel, pressure from the diesel fuel, and cold weather.